 On the other hand, entering the observatory is one of a kind experience.
 Bosscha complex is stated as Heritage Object since 2004.
 Thus, each building must be preserved as is.
 It is also stated as National Vital Object since 2008, so don't be surprised when you meet air force personnels here.

 The observatory is called Kupel, from a Dutch word 'koepel' since the shape of its roof is a dome and the wall looks like a cylinder.
 The construction was started in 1923 and finally completed in 1928.
-It is built with Lembang fault in mind, thus until now it can survive any earthquake with magnitude up to 7SR.
-The roof is made of steel and it can rotate 360 degrees.
-Although the opening of the roof is manual, the rotation of the roof is handled by a motor made by Siemens, a prominent German manufacturer.
+It was built with Lembang fault in mind, thus until now it can survive any earthquake with magnitude up to 7SR.
+The roof was made of steel and it could rotate 360 degrees.
+Although the roof must be opened manually, the rotation of the roof is handled by a motor made by Siemens, a prominent German manufacturer.
 Surprisingly, we can control the rotation through a remote control, although this antique remote control is attached to a long and thick cable.

 There are five large telescopes in Bosscha, but the most popular is the Zeiss double refractor made by Carl Zeiss, another prominent German manufacturer.
 It has two objective lenses with a diameter of 60 centimeters each and a focal length of 1080 centimeters, weighed approximately 17 tons.
 It was installed in 1928 and it is still working smoothly.
-As you can imagine, this telescope occupies majority of the observatory.
+As you can imagine, this telescope occupies most of the space in the observatory.
 Since it is an old telescope, the scientist must manually push or pull it to adjust its angle.

 Another amazing thing in this observatory is the platform where the scientist work.
 The platform works like a giant elevator that can be raised up to the height of the wall, i.e just right below the dome.
 Hence, the scientist can choose on how to observe the space, whether to stand or lay back on the reclining seat.